AndreMaz/transformer-pointer-critic/README.md

 ### Problem statement

+Given a set of nodes/devices available for processing.
+Each node has the following characteristics:
+- `100` (or any other value) remaining units of CPU that available for processing
+- `100` (or any other value) remaining units of RAM that available for processing
+- `100` (or any other value) remaining units of memory that available for processing

+Moreover, each node maintains a set of active connections with a set of APIs (data sources) from where it constantly getting fresh data.
+The set of data that's being fetched from these APIs is represented by a range:
+- `2` lower bound of the API (data source) that the node is connected with
+- `5` upper bound of the API (data source) that the node is connected with

+This range means that the node maintains active connections with APIs `2`, `3`, `4`, `5` and that it constantly fetching, processing and caching the data.
+For example, the range defined above might represent the following active connections: `2` - weather API service, `3` - earthquake API service, `4` - pollution API, `5` - traffic camera.
+In case of task `5` (traffic camera), the node might use a neural network to process the image stream and count the number of cars, pedestrians, etc. This information would be cached by the node and, later, used by a `Rule` that needs this kind of information.
+In the case of the weather API service, the node might simply fetch and store weather data of a complete region (e.g., city or country) and then only use a specific portion of the data for a specific `Rule`.

+Keeping active connections and constantly processing and caching the data requires resources.
+This means every node can only handle a set of active connections and cache the incoming data.
+In other words, this means that some nodes will be "specialized" in storing/caching specific type of data.

-At each time `t` a randomly sized batch of requests arrive, each has its own profile with the following information:
+Moreover, at each time `t` a randomly sized batch of requests arrive, each has its own profile with the following information:

+The information about the user that created the request.
+For example:
+- `1` or `0` depending if the user is `premium` or `free`

 The amount of resources that it needs in order to be processed.
 For example:
-- `10` units of CPU
+- `10` (or any other value) units of CPU
-- `2` units of RAM
+- `2` (or any other value) units of RAM
-- `5` units for Memory
+- `5` (or any other value) units for Memory

-The profile also contains info about the type of the data that the request needs.
+The profile also contains info about the data source that the request needs.
 For example:
-- `2` (or any other number) that represents the specific type of the data.
+- `2` (or any other number) that represents the specific type of the data source that the request needs.

 > **Note**: In the example above the request type `2` might represent type of a `Rule` that needs information from a weather API (e.g., [Open Weather Map](https://openweathermap.org/api), [Aeris Weather](https://www.aerisweather.com/features/aerisweather-solutions/)) or traffic API services (e.g., [Here Traffic API](https://developer.here.com/documentation/traffic/dev_guide/topics/what-is.html)).

-So, for this specific `Rule` to be processed, there are two costs involved: one is the "cost" (CPU/RAM/MEM) involved in the reasoning over the actual `Rule` and another one is the "cost" (CPU/RAM/MEM) of keeping an active with an external API in order for constantly having fresh data.
+Overall, for a specific `Rule` to be processed, there are two costs involved: one is the "cost" (CPU/RAM/MEM) involved in the reasoning over the actual `Rule` and another one is the "cost" (CPU/RAM/MEM) of keeping an active connection with an external API in order to constantly having fresh data and processing the incoming data.

-The request also contains the information about the user that created the request.
-For example:
-- `1` or `0` depending if the user is `premium` or `free`

-Once the requests arrive they must be distributed among a set of nodes/devices available for processing.
-Each node has the following characteristics:
-- `100` (or any other value) remaining units of CPU that available for processing
-- `100` (or any other value) remaining units of RAM that available for processing
-- `100` (or any other value) remaining units of memory that available for processing

-Moreover, each node maintains a set of active connections with a set of APIs from where it constantly getting fresh data.
-The set of data that's being fetched from these API is represented in the following way:
-- `2` lower bound of the API that the node is connected with
-- `5` upper bound of the API that the node is connected with

-This means that the node maintains active connections with APIs and fetching data  (`2`, `3`, `4`, `5`)

-For example, this range might represent the following active connections: `2` - weather API service, `3` - earthquake API service, `4` - traffic API, `5` - traffic camera.
-This means that the node maintains active connection with these services in order to get fresh data.
-Moreover, the node might do some pre-processing of the data that will be used, in the future, by the `Rule` requests.
-In case of task `5` (traffic camera), the node might use neural networks to process the image stream and count the number of cars, pedestrians, etc. Keeping an active connection and constantly pre-processing the data requires a lot of resources.

-For example, a specific node might maintain active connections with weather API, earthquake API and traffic API where the latter provides live stream.
-For the traffic API the node might use neural networks to process the image stream and count the number of cars, pedestrians, etc. Keeping an active connection and constantly pre-processing the data requires a lot of resources.

-it also contains the range of tasks that it can process without penalty (e.g., a node can maintain an active connection with a weather API service or it can have some specific info in cache; if not, then fetching required data from some remote place is required, a process that will require more memory, RAM and CPU):

-> **Note**: In the example above the lower and upper bounds mean that specific node can process tasks (`2`, `3`, `4`, `5`) without any additional penalty.
-For example, this range might represent the following active connections: `2` - weather API service, `3` - earthquake API service, `4` - traffic API, `5` - traffic camera.
-This means that the node maintains active connection with these services in order to get fresh data.
-Moreover, the node might do some pre-processing of the data that will be used, in the future, by the `Rule` requests.
-In case of task `5` (traffic camera), the node might use neural networks to process the image stream and count the number of cars, pedestrians, etc. Keeping an active connection and constantly pre-processing the data requires a lot of resources.

-> **Note 2**:  Any task outside of the node's range can still be processed by the node but it will incur some CPU/RAM/MEM penalty.

-### A Practical Example
+If a `Rule` request is placed at the node that already has the desired data then there is only one "cost", i.e., the "cost" of processing the rule.
+If it's placed at a node that doesn't have in cache the desired information then there is a additional "penalty cost", i.e., the cost of fetching and processing the required data.

 ### Goal